ssfsx17/ffpnp/Jobs/Soldier.md

 | 9 | Job Action: Soldier Tech T5
 | 10 | Prestige Job Title: Sergeant
 |    | Job Support: Shield Wall - If the party's front row all use Medium Shields or larger, then you gain Level * 0.5 Evasion.
-|    | Job Reaction: Spear Wall - If the party's front row all use Spears 1H and Spears 2H, then you get a free attack against any enemy who attempts a melee attack on you.
+|    | Job Reaction: Spear Wall - If the party's front row all use Spears 1H and Spears 2H, then you do a weapon action against any enemy who attempts a melee attack on you.
+The AP cost for the weapon action applies.
 |    | Action Unlock: Soldier Tech T5
 |    | Reaction Unlock: Elastic Defense
 | 11 | Job Action: Soldier Tech T6